Like every other aspect of divorce, your mediation will only be as successful as you are prepared.

 Here are 5 simple steps to follow if you want success in your divorce mediation, brought to you by Natalie Baird Mediations.

-1. Know the Rules – Hopefully, both you and your spouse have chosen mediation together.
+- Know the Rules – Hopefully, both you and your spouse have chosen mediation together.
 When both parties are have chosen the path, everyone is more invested in reaching a fair agreement.
 You should go in knowing all the rules and parameters, like how many mediation sessions you will have, how long they will each be, and who will be there.
 This will help you develop your plan of action, everything considered.
-You can read about the rules and the mediation process here.

 It’s also really important to draw boundaries by recognizing what qualifies as a deal breaker for both you and your spouse.

 While it may seem scary, mediation is a much more informal and amicable way to divorce than litigation.
+In fact, it can be quite healthy when done with the right mediator.
 Being prepared can change the experience from one that may seem daunting and emotional to one that feels manageable and positive.
 While preparation is never a necessarily good time, it makes things easier in the long run and gives you your best chances for a good settlement.

-If you’re prepared and ready to get your divorce mediation started in Tampa, contact the specialists at Natalie Baird Mediations today to schedule an appointment.
+If you’re prepared and ready to get your divorce mediation started in Tampa, contact the specialists at Natalie Baird Mediations and Collaborative Divorce today to schedule an appointment.